 1.4.
 Spill for Juvenile Fish Passage

 1.4.1.
-Planned yearly spring and summer spill operations for juvenile fish passage at the eight lower Snake and lower Columbia River projects are defined in the Fish Operations Plan (FOP), included in the FPP as Appendix E. Spill operations to improve juvenile fish passage are defined in the 2014 Supplemental FCRPS BiOp RPA Action 29 and Table 2.
+Planned yearly spring and summer spill operations for juvenile fish passage at the eight lower Snake and lower Columbia River projects are defined in the Fish Operations Plan (FOP), included in the FPP as Appendix E. Spill operations to improve juvenile fish passage are defined in the 2014 NOAA Fisheries Supplemental FCRPS BiOp RPA Action 29 and Table 2.

+1.4.2.
+During spring and summer spill for fish passage, spill at each project will be distributed across the spillway as defined in patterns in the project-specific FPP Chapters 2-9, unless otherwise coordinated with FPOM or TMT.
+If spill occurs outside of spring and summer spill season, projects will typically use the FPP patterns but may modify patterns as necessary to accommodate maintenance, research, navigation, or other constraints.

 COMMENTS: